bancodobrasil/poppins/README.md

 ## What is Poppins?

-Poppins is a kind of project managed to help open source **beginners** to level up their skills and increase their experience in a **mentorship** community atmosphere.
+Poppins is a [manifest](MANIFESTO.md) that states the importance of having open source projects focused on beginners and first contributors and how to do so.
+A project is considerate a "Poppins project" if it is mainly managed to help **beginners** to level up their skills and increase their experience with OSS in a **mentorship** community atmosphere.
 Poppins projects have a slower development pace and are not focused on making the best software out there, instead it aims to help beginners make their first contributions following a mentor-based learning approach, covering the main aspects of how to build a good OSS in a healthy community.

 Projects created with this purpose may use the Poppins badge <img src="badge-poppins.svg" alt="Poppins"> to identify them as a good place for beginners to make their first contributions and learn how the OSS development works for real.